Holdsworth House

 Holdsworth House is a Grade II* listed building at Holdsworth in Halifax, West Yorkshire, England.
 Built in 1633, it is a Jacobean mansion built in sandstone with narrow, leaded windows.

 Hotel

 Holdsworth House is currently used as a four star hotel with 36 rooms.
-The restaurant was given a two rosette rating by the AA.
+The restaurant was given a two rosette rating by The Automobile Association.

 Famous guests

 The Beatles stayed at Holdsworth House in 1964, when the property was known as The Cavalier Country Club, before it was a hotel.

 Jayne Mansfield stayed at Holdsworth House in 1967 when she was booked to play at the Batley Variety Club.